Resetting or rebooting your Tesla can solve several minor and major issues you may be experiencing, such as:

 Option 3: Full steering wheel hard reset using the brake pedal

-For this reboot, you will need to be sitting in the driver's seat and have the doors closed.
+For this reboot, you will need to sit in the driver's seat and close the doors.
 Keep the doors closed and do not open them for the duration of the reboot to successfully perform the hard reset procedure.

 - Get inside the car and close the driver's door.